 I have visited San Juan a couple of times for embarking on a cruise or as a cruise port in the past.
 What I like about San Juan is that their fabulous culture, with Cuban influence, is apparent in everything and even though Puerto Rico is an American territory, it is not “Americanized”.
 Puerto Rico offers something for the history buff, foodie, outdoor enthusiast, gambler, family types, and those who just want a peaceful getaway.

 Dining and drinks are such a huge part of the Puerto Rico’s culture; therefore, a tapas and walking tour of Old Town is just the perfect thing to do.
 We chose the Flavors of San Juan tour, which was recommended by cruise critic as well as other sites.
-Our 2 hour walking tour took us through the 16th century colonial city streets of Old Town San Juan, stopping at several restaurants and bars to enjoy the local cuisine.
+Our 2-hour walking tour took us to the 16th-century colonial city streets of Old Town San Juan, stopping at several restaurants and bars to enjoy the local cuisine.
 A few things we sampled were Spanish tapas, rice and beans, Puerto Rican coffee, Mofongo, and we also had a crash course in Mojito making.
 Mofongo, a local favorite dish is made with green plantains mashed with olive oil and garlic, then can be stuffed with seafood, chicken, or pork, and topped with tomato and garlic sauce.
 I loved it!

 During our walk, we learned a lot about the historic downtown area and were able to take some great photographs.
 My favorite food stop was to Rosa de Triana, where we enjoyed ham and vegetable croquettes, beans, plus a few other savory tapas items.
 The sangria was so fabulous that I took my husband to the same restaurant on our next visit.
-The dessert stop at Mojito’s cafe was to sample delicious tres leeches cake and strong coffee.
+The dessert stop at Mojito’s cafe was to sample delicious tres leches cake and strong coffee.
 The price of our tour was $69.

-San Juan invented the island staple pina colada over fifty years ago.
-This classic beachy drink consists of rum, pineapple, and cream of coconut.
-A bartender from the Caribe Hilton Hotel’s Beachcomber Bar in San Juan won a contest with his brilliant recipe on 15 August 1952.
-I have stayed at the Caribe twice and the property is one of the nicest in San Juan, and great deals are abundant online.
-The hotel is situtated on a seventeen acre peninsula between Old Town San Juan and Condado.
+The Caribe Hilton is situated on a 17-acre peninsula between Old Town San Juan and Condado.
 Beach views are phenomenal, the rooms are tastefully decorated, and the immaculate pool and lush landscaping are to be admired.
 You will never want to leave the pool and relaxation area, complete with bed style lounges on the waterfront.
-A nice lunch option is the pool side Atlantico Pool Bar & Grill.
+A nice lunch option is the poolside Atlantico Pool Bar & Grill.
 Try Palmera’s breakfast for $23.75 per person, and make sure to have the local fresh fruit juices and for dinner, Morton’s Steakhouse has a delicious selection of hand-cut steaks, chops, and a great variety of salads.
 Caribe offers the highly recommended Oasis Spa for even more relaxation.